-Computed tomography (CT or CAT) scan .
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+Computed tomography (CT or CAT) scan.
+A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a liquid to swallow.
 Often, HCC can be diagnosed based on features specific to the cancer that are seen on a CT scan.
 This helps patients avoid a liver biopsy (see below).
 A CT scan can also be used to measure the tumor’s size.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can also be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a liquid to swallow.

 Angiogram.
 An angiogram is an x-ray picture of the blood vessels.
 A dye is injected into the bloodstream so the blood vessels of the liver show up on an x-ray.

 Laparoscopy.
-This test allows the doctor to see inside the body with a thin, lighted, flexible tube called a laparoscope.
+Laparoscopy is a test that allows the doctor to see inside the body with a thin, lighted, flexible tube called a laparoscope.
 The person is sedated as the tube is inserted through a small incision in the abdomen.
 Local anesthetic to numb the area is also used.